ralfcheung/routes/README.md

 7. MongoDB is used to scale the database layer horizontally.

-8. To run the tests, you can use IntelliJ IDEA to run the test and show the test coverage
+8. To run the tests, you can use IntelliJ IDEA to run the test and show the test coverage.
+    - To run the tests, you have to install a local mongo on the computer

 9. The application is managed by PM2 (pm2-runtime), when the application crashed, PM2 automatically restarts the app